 Professor, School of Journalism and Media, UT Austin

 While earning her doctorate, she was a Harrington Graduate Fellow and received awards for teaching and research.
-Her research interests include racial discourse, collective memory, sports media and obituaries.
+Her interests include newsroom practices and ethics, racial discourse and sports media.